By: Marilyn L. Davis

 Are you spending minutes or even hours thinking about being productive or are you doing things that get you results?
 If you’re not certain, here’s a simple way to know.
-Create a table or Excel Spreadsheet with the following categories:
+Create a table or an Excel Spreadsheet with the following categories:

 - Activities to meet goals